Earned Value Management – How to make it work for you

 The following shows the basics of how EV works in practice, using a simple one task example:

-Imagine we have a summary task (made up of a number of activities) with a budget of 1000 hours to design a new widget, which we also expect to take 12 weeks to complete.
-At the end of week 6, we planned to have completed 55% (by effort) of the activities within the task, as we estimated those activities to consume 550 hours of our total budget – and those hours could be translated into cost (£ or $) data using average cost rates.
+Imagine we have a summary task (made up of a number of activities) with a budget of 1000 hours to design a new widget, which we expect to take 12 weeks to complete.
+At the end of week 6, we planned to have completed 55% (by effort) of the activities within the task, as we estimated those activities to consume 550 hours of our total task budget.
+Those hours could also be translated into cost (£ or $) data using average cost rates (this is what is referred to as planned value or BCWS).

 At the end of week 6:

-- however, on measuring actual progress (perhaps using activities completed or drawings issued) we can calculate that we have completed activities worth 350 hours of the total task budget ***
+- however, on assessing actual progress (using activities completed, known as the 0/100 method) we can calculate that we have completed activities worth 350 hours of the total task***

-- our actual expenditure of those same completed activities (in hours) was found to be 480
+- we find our actual expenditure of those same completed activities to be 480 hours.

 In earned value language, this gives us Planned Value of 550 hours, Earned Value of 350 hours, and Actual cost (in hours) of 480.